GabrielRubenWeslie/lstm-stft-speech-enhancement/README.md

 ```

 ## Project Description
 This project aims to enhance the quality of speech signals degraded by background noise (e.g., traffic, cafe noise).
-By implementing a hybrid pipeline that combines **Digital Signal Processing (STFT)** with **Deep Learning (LSTM)**, the system effectively separates human speech from environmental interference.
+By implementing a hybrid pipeline that combines **Digital Signal Processing (STFT)** with **Recurrent Neural Networks  (LSTM)**, the system effectively separates human speech from environmental interference.

 ### Key Methodology:
 1.  **Pre-processing:** Audio is downsampled to **16 kHz** and transformed into the frequency domain using **Short-Time Fourier Transform (STFT)**.